 We now extend our discussion to the estimation of \emph{persistent Betti numbers}, which generalize ordinary Betti numbers.
-In typical applications of TDA, the connectivity between data points is governed by a scale parameter $\bar{\epsilon}$.
-For a fixed threshold $\bar{\epsilon}$, one constructs a simplicial complex whose Betti numbers quantify the number of topological features such as connected components, loops, and voids.
-Specifically, the $r$-th Betti number counts the number of $r$-dimensional holes: for instance, the first Betti number measures the number of one-dimensional loops, and the second Betti number corresponds to the number of two-dimensional voids.
+In typical applications of TDA, the connectivity between data points is governed by a scale parameter $\bar{\varepsilon}$.
+For a fixed threshold $\bar{\varepsilon}$, one constructs a simplicial complex whose Betti numbers quantify topological features such as connected components, loops, and voids.
+In particular, the $r$-th Betti number counts the number of $r$-dimensional holes; for example, the first Betti number measures one-dimensional loops, while the second Betti number corresponds to two-dimensional voids.

-As the scale parameter increases from $\bar{\epsilon}_1$ to $\bar{\epsilon}_2$ with $\bar{\epsilon}_2 \geq \bar{\epsilon}_1$, additional simplices are added, yielding a new simplicial complex that is generally denser and topologically distinct from the former.
-The task then becomes identifying the topological features that persist across this range of scales.
-Persistent Betti numbers precisely quantify the number of such features that survive from the first complex to the second.
+As the scale parameter increases from $\bar{\varepsilon}_1$ to $\bar{\varepsilon}_2$ with $\bar{\varepsilon}_2 \geq \bar{\varepsilon}_1$, additional simplices are introduced, producing a new simplicial complex that is typically denser and topologically distinct.
+The goal is therefore to identify topological features that persist across this range of scales.
+Persistent Betti numbers quantify the number of such features that survive from the first complex to the second.

 Quantum algorithms for estimating Betti numbers in this persistent setting were proposed in~\cite{hayakawa2022quantum} and~\cite{mcardle2022streamlined}, under the assumption of oracle access to pairwise connectivity information at two different scales.
-In contrast, our approach assumes that classical descriptions of the simplicial complexes are available.
-Specifically, let $K_1$ and $K_2$ be two simplicial complexes with $K_1 \subseteq K_2$, meaning that every simplex in $K_1$ is also present in $K_2$.
-Let $\{\mathcal{S}_r^1\}$ and $\{\mathcal{S}_r^2\}$ denote the sets of specification matrices associated with $K_1$ and $K_2$, respectively, as defined in~\cref{sec: complex specification}.
+In contrast, our approach assumes classical descriptions of the simplicial complexes.
+Specifically, let $K_1$ and $K_2$ be simplicial complexes satisfying $K_1 \subseteq K_2$, meaning that every simplex in $K_1$ also appears in $K_2$.
+Let $\{\mathcal{S}_r^1\}$ and $\{\mathcal{S}_r^2\}$ denote the specification matrices associated with $K_1$ and $K_2$, respectively, as defined in~\cref{sec: complex specification}.